example42/puppet-architectures/README.md

     vagrant up web01

-To start all the VMs
+To start all the VMs (Warning: This might consume a lot of resources for your system) :

     vagrant up